jackmitt/NBA/README.md

 Pace is the single most important variable, and it is used differently from others.
 It is defined as the average number of possessions of both teams adjusted for overtime.
 Obviously pace is a key part of the total market, but it is also nearly as important in finding edge in the others.
 Even if you know the true relative skill of the two teams, pace will alter the probability of the better team winning: a higher pace game will have less variable results than a lower pace game.
 At least to start with, our models will use pace as the time parameter, although eventually I will probably compare models that use real time (pace is a simplistic measure in that not all possessions are equal - those from a team with better offensive rebounding would have more shots per possession and thus more points per possession).
-Additionally, forecasting pace will be provide useful lessons for all latent variables.
+Additionally, forecasting pace will provide useful lessons for all latent variables.

 I have set aside 1996-97 thru 2002-2003 as the training set exclusively for latent variables.
 Maybe this is unnecessary, I am not sure.